Grants Available to Make Communities More Livable

 SACRAMENTO, Calif. — Local nonprofits and government agencies always are looking for ways to make their communities more livable.
 And now a grant program from AARP can help make some of those projects a reality.

 The AARP Community Challenge 2018 will fund projects that improve transportation, parks, access to housing and more.
-Rafi Nazarians, associate state director of community with AARP California, said the grants range from a few hundred dollars to thousands of dollars for larger projects, but they have to be something that can be implemented right away.
+AARP California Associate State Director/Community Rafi Nazarians said the grants range from a few hundred dollars to thousands of dollars for larger projects, but they have to be something that can be implemented right away.

 "AARP believes that communities should provide safe, walkable streets, affordable and accessible housing and transportation options, access to needs and services and opportunities for residents to participate in community life,” Nazarians said.
 “And so this grant is inspiring communities to take action."